 Before 1879, when Thomas Edison patented the electric light bulb, artificial lighting didn’t exist.
-After sunset, people relied on candles, fires, and lanterns for their source of light.
+After sunset, people relied on candles, fires, and lanterns for sources of light.

-Artificial lighting carries blue wavelengths of light that aren’t found in light sources like lanterns, candles, and fires.
-Blue light has been shown to improve alertness, mood and energy, and is quite important for overall health and wellbeing, but receiving it at the wrong times of the day can be harmful.
+Artificial lighting contains blue wavelengths of light that are absent in light sources such as fires, candles, and lanterns.
+Blue light is essential for health and wellbeing, but receiving it at the wrong times of day can be harmful.

-Blue light wavelengths naturally occur in sunlight and can be seen during the brightest part of the day.
-These wavelengths are not found in other natural light sources, like fire, that would have been used at night before artificial light was created.
-If you’ve ever sat around a camp fire at night, you may have found it soothing and even felt a bit sleepy.
-This is largely due to its lack of blue light.
+Blue light wavelengths are found naturally in nature during the brightest parts of the day.
+These wavelengths are not found in other natural light sources such as fire, that would have been used at night before artificial light was created.
+If you’ve ever sat around a camp fire at night, you may have found it to be soothing, and it might have even made you a bit sleepy.

 When it comes to blue light, it’s all about timing.
 Blue light during the day can be beneficial in many ways, such as:

-- Signaling to the body to maintain healthy weight and adrenal function
+- Sending certain signals to the body to maintain healthy weight and adrenal function

-- Sending the right signals to the brain for proper melatonin production.
+- Sending the correct signals to the brain for proper melatonin production

-These are crucial during the day.
-In fact, doctors have started using blue light therapy during certain times of the day to help improve sleep disorders, seasonal affective disorder (depression caused by lack of light) and other disorders.
+Doctors will sometimes use blue light therapy during certain times of the day to help improve sleep disorders, seasonal affective disorder (depression caused by lack of light), and other problems.

-Blue light becomes a problem when a person is repeatedly exposed to it in the evening after the sun has gone down, especially when this happens daily over a long periods of time.
-This interferes with the body’s natural rhythms and signals to the brain to reduce melatonin production, which is needed for sleep.
+Blue light only really becomes a problem when the body is repeatedly exposed to it once the sun has gone down, particularly if it’s happening daily and over long periods of time.
+This interferes with the body’s natural rhythm, and signals to the brain to reduce melatonin production.

 Sources of Blue Light Exposure